trdroid/MEAN-Sample-Apps/BlogSite/README.md

 });
 ```

-Implement the "signoutUser" method in "mvAuthenticate" service used above.
+<b> Implement the "signoutUser" method in "mvAuthenticate" service used above. </b>

 <i>mvAuthenticate.js</i>